Downes v. Bidwell: Decision

 The Supreme Court decided 5–4 that the newly-annexed territories were not properly part of the United States for purposes of the Constitution in the matter of revenues, administrative matters, and the like.
 However, the court was careful to note that the constitutional guarantees of a citizen's rights of liberty and property were applicable to all and "cannot be under any circumstances transcended", according to Justice Edward Douglass White's concurring opinion.

 Territories were due the full protections of the Constitution only when Congress had incorporated them as an "integral part" of the United States.
-The court's doctrinal statement distinguished the District of Columbia from all other territories by observing that it had been derived from land that was within state boundaries.
+The court's doctrinal statement distinguished the District of Columbia (which exists under provisions providing for its existence in the constitution, not the Property Clause) from the territories by observing that it had been derived from land that was within state boundaries.
 The court said that, once Congress extended the Constitution's full reach to that land, Congress lacked the power to withdraw it by any means.

 One of two dissenting opinions was written by Justice John Marshall Harlan, who would have held that Congress was always bound to enact laws within the jurisdiction of the Constitution: "This nation is under the control of a written constitution, the supreme law of the land and the only source of the powers which our government, or any branch or officer of it, may exert at any time or at any place."
 He held that the Congress had no existence and thus had no authority outside the Constitution.
 He continued:

 The idea prevails with some, indeed it has expression in arguments at the bar, that we have in this country substantially two national governments; one to be maintained under the Constitution, with all its restrictions; the other to be maintained by Congress outside and independently of that instrument, by exercising such powers as other nations of the earth are accustomed to. ...
 I take leave to say that, if the principles thus announced should ever receive the sanction of a majority of this court, a radical and mischievous change in our system will result.
 We will, in that event, pass from the era of constitutional liberty guarded and protected by a written constitution into an era of legislative absolutism. ...
 It will be an evil day for American Liberty if the theory of a government outside the Supreme Law of the Land finds lodgment in our Constitutional Jurisprudence.
 No higher duty rests upon this court than to exert its full authority to prevent all violation of the principles of the Constitution.